Anyline/anyline-ocr-xamarin-module/README.md

 ## Get Help (Support)

-We don't actively monitor the Github Issues, please raise a support request using the [Anyline Helpdesk](https://anyline.atlassian.net/servicedesk/customer/portal/2/group/6).
+We don't actively monitor the GitHub Issues, please raise a support request using the [Anyline Helpdesk](https://anyline.atlassian.net/servicedesk/customer/portal/2/group/6).
-When raising a support request based on this Github Issue, please fill out and include the following information:
+When raising a support request based on this GitHub Issue, please fill out and include the following information:

 ```
-Support request concerning Anyline Github Repository: anyline-ocr-xamarin-module
+Support request concerning Anyline GitHub Repository: anyline-ocr-xamarin-module
 ```

 Thank you!